stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

   name: "Element"
 )
 ```
-2. Upload your project to github (the requirements for what files to include are unknown at this time)
+2. keep all other .swift files you want to include in the package in a folder named Sources
+3. Upload the Sources folder and the Package.swift file to github

 ## Import: